anterostecnologia/anterosdbcp/README.md

 *Default: 1*

 &#10062;``isolateInternalQueries``<br/>
-This property determines whether HikariCP isolates internal pool queries, such as the connection alive test, in their own transaction.
+This property determines whether AnterosDBCP isolates internal pool queries, such as the connection alive test, in their own transaction.
 Since these are typically read-only queries, it is rarely necessary to encapsulate them in their own transaction.
 This property only applies if ``autoCommit`` is disabled.